KgaogeloMangwa/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

- script that prints all possible combinations of two letters except
+ a script that prints a nimber with two decimal places